-- 302 secured6 electronic method (actual method to be determined by health plan or its agent) and process for - collecting the CORE-required Maximum EFT Enrollment Data Set.
-As an EFT enrollment "Safe Harbor," this rule: - DOES NOT require health plans or their agents to discontinue using existing manual and/or paper-based methods and processes to collect the CORE-required Maximum EFT Enrollment Data Set. - DOES NOT require health plans or their agents to use ONLY an electronic method and process for collecting the CORE-required Maximum EFT Enrollment Data Set. - DOES NOT require an entity to do business with any trading partner or other entity. - 311 CORE expects that in some circumstances, health plans or their agents may agree to use non-electronic - 312 methods and mechanisms to achieve the goal of the collection of EFT enrollment data and that provider - trading partners will respond to using this method should they choose to do so. - However, the electronic EFT enrollment "Safe Harbor" mechanism offered by a health plan and its agent MUST be used by the health plan or its agent if requested by a trading partner or its agent.
-The electronic - 316 EFT enrollment "Safe Harbor" mechanism is not limited to single entity enrollments and may include a - bulk enrollments.
-If the health plan or its agent does not believe that this CORE EFT Enrollment Safe - Harbor is the best mechanism for a particular trading partner or its agent, it may work with its trading - 319 partner to implement a different, mutually agreeable collection method; however, if the trading partner 320 insists on conducting EFT Enrollment electronically, the health plan or its agent must accommodate that - 320 Insists on conducting EFT Enrollment electronically, the health plan or its agent must accommodate tha 321 request.
-This clarification is not intended in any way to modify an entity's obligation to exchange - 322 electronic transactions as specified by HIPAA or other Federal and state regulations.
+- DOES NOT require health plans or their agents to discontinue using existing manual and/or paper-based methods and processes to collect the CORE-required Maximum ERA Enrollment Data Set. - DOES NOT require health plans or their agents to use ONLY an electronic method and process for collecting the CORE-required Maximum ERA Enrollment Data Set. - DOES NOT require an entity to do business with any trading partner or other entity.

+CORE expects that in some circumstances, health plans or their agents may agree to use non-electronic methods and mechanisms to achieve the goal of the collection of ERA enrollment data - and that provider trading partners will respond to using this method should they choose to do so.

+However, the electronic ERA enrollment "Safe Harbor" mechanism offered by a health plan and its agent MUST be used by the health plan or its agent if requested by a trading partner or its agent.
+The electronic ERA enrollment "Safe Harbor" mechanism is not limited to single entity enrollments and may include a batch of enrollments.
+If the health plan or its agent does not believe that this CORE ERA Enrollment Safe Harbor is the best mechanism for that particular trading partner or its agent, it may work with its trading partner to implement a different, mutually agreeable collection method; however, if the trading partner insists on conducting ERA Enrollment electronically, the health plan or its agent must accommodate that request.
+This clarification is not intended in any way to modify entities' obligations to exchange electronic transactions as specified by HIPAA or other Federal and state regulations.